ethereum-boilerplate/ethereum-nft-marketplace-boilerplate/README.md

 ### `useNativeTransactions()`

-Gets the transactions from the current user or address.
+Gets the transactions from the current user or specified address.
 Returns an object with the number of transactions  and the array of native transactions

 **Options**:
 - `chain` (optional): The blockchain to get data from.
 Valid values are listed on the intro page in the Transactions and Balances section.
 Default value: current chain.